Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 feedback

-Diagnostic work up for suspected haematological malignancy
+Diagnostic workup for haematological malignancies

 Speaker Dr Michael Desborough